 Hi!
 And thanks, I think!
 Well I graduated from the university of Edinburgh and I thought I better get a job – it seemed like the done thing.
 That and my mother informed me that playing video games wasn’t a viable career path.

 I saw an advert and applied to work as a web producer for the CiteAb project, which at the time was still part of the University of Bath.
-It combined immunology (I wanted to use my degree in some way) and web development which I found interesting.
+It combined immunology (I wanted to use my degree in some way) and web development.
 And I got the job.
 Win!

 How does a typical CiteAb day start for you?